 Analyzing the “why” is essential to make necessary corrections in the way employees perceive and react to Cyber Security risks.

 Each organization operates in its unique environment dictated by industry, geography, systems and other factors.
-VR training can be customized to suit,
+VR training can be customized to suit various scenarios;

 1. Industry-specific risk situations (malware targeting oil and energy industry)